 - What is your cesarean delivery rate?

 - Are you in a group practice?
 If so, will I see every provider with whom you rotate during my doctor visits?
 Do I have a choice about whom I see and who delivers my baby?
-Note: If you choose a health care provider who belongs to a group practice, usually all the members of the group will see you during your pregnancy and one of them will be there for the delivery.
+Note that there are no guarantees that a specific health care provider will deliver your baby since no provider is available 24 hours a day; make sure you know the other providers in the practice or the providers with whom the doctor shares delivery responsibility.

 - Who will I see at each appointment?